 - Liferay communicates the availability of maintenance updates for Liferay products through Announcements.
-If you did not do so already during the onboarding call, stay up to date with the latest by using the subscribe link at the bottom.
+If you did not do so already during the onboarding call, stay up to date with the latest by using this subscribe link.

 - Keep an updated list of Liferay features that your organization uses so that you can cross-reference this list with the documentation for the maintenance updates.
 This will allow you determine whether you should evaluate updates for promotion to your production environment.

 - Maintain stability by treating patches as being as risky as any other change you may make to a production system, whether it’s customizations developed by your own company, new products, or configuration updates.